Great Ocean Road + Otways • Victoria (VIC)

 • Rainforest: waterfalls, fern layers, texture, soft-light control

-• Technique: shutter choices that match swell + wave energy
+• Technique: shutter choices that match swell and wave energy

 • Optional night: technique only when access and conditions make it sensible